 • Custom-built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes.

-‘making available on the market’ means any supply of electrical equipment for distribution, consumption or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge;
+‘making available on the market means any supply of electrical equipment for distribution, consumption, or use on the Union market in the course of commercial activity, whether in return for payment or free of charge;

-‘technical specification’ means a document that prescribes technical requirements to be fulfilled by an electrical equipment;
+‘technical specification’ means a document that prescribes technical requirements to be fulfilled by electrical equipment;

 ‘conformity assessment’ means the process demonstrating whether the safety objectives set out in Annex I of the directive relating to electrical equipment have been fulfilled;

 ‘CE marking’ means a marking by which the manufacturer indicates that the electrical equipment is in conformity with the applicable requirements set out in Union harmonisation legislation.

 Mandatory Safety Requirements